grafana/pyroscope/README.md

   <a href="https://demo.pyroscope.io//slack">Slack</a>
 </h2>

 Pyroscope is an open source continuous profiling platform.
+It will help you:
+* Find bottlenecks in your code
+* Resolve issues with high CPU utilization
+* Understand the call tree of your application
+* Track changes over time

 It is currently in active development and is a little rough around the edges.
 Give it a try and join [our Slack](https://pyroscope.io/slack) — we'd love to get some feedback and/or help you get started.